ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 Our first example is drawn from biochemistry labs studying enzyme mediated chemical reactions.
-Commonly, the Michaelis-Menten ref??
-Model of enzyme activity is used in which there is a single chemical species, called the substrate, that interacts with the enzyme to produce a new chemical species (the product).
+Commonly, the Michaelis-Menten [BERG2002] Model of enzyme activity is used in which there is a single chemical species, called the substrate, that interacts with the enzyme to produce a new chemical species (the product).
 Two properties of enzymes are of much interest: the maximum reaction rate,